 - Start small with a particular group or particular type of change to make certain the process is working as desired.

-- Determine which change management/control key performance indicators (KPIs) are most important to your organization and then how they will be monitored.
+- Determine which change management/enablement key performance indicators (KPIs) are most important to your organization and then how they will be monitored.

-- Communicate the process and KPIs throughout the entire organization.
+- Communicate the process and KPIs highlighted in your ITSM tool throughout the entire organization.

 - Monitor the change management process and improve (using continuous improvement) where necessary to maintain and improve operations.